jaiverma/jaiverma.github.io/_posts/2020-08-03-joern-uboot.markdown

 - The query language for Joern is very easy to use and learn, whereas I found CodeQL to be much more difficult.
 I found Joern's query language to be much simpler that CodeQL.<br /><br />
 - You don't have to build a project for use with Joern.
 Joern is bundled with a fuzzy source code parser which is able to generate a code property graph without actually building the code.
 This is both good and bad.
 The good part is that you can use Joern even when you don't have the full source code so you don't have to spend time in getting a working build (this is especially beneficial for embedded code bases).
 The bad part is that the accuracy of the queries decreases as compared to CodeQL.<br /><br />
-- One major disadvantage of Joern is, that it currently does not support inter-procedural taint-analysis (which is possible with CodeQL).
+- ~~One major disadvantage of Joern is, that it currently does not support inter-procedural taint-analysis (which is possible with CodeQL).~~ Joern now supports inter-procedural data-flow analysis!

 I will go over some example use-cases of Joern using some test programs.